leavepaulS/COP4610-Project2/COP4610/README.txt

    > sudo make
    > sudo insmod my_timer.ko

+To remove *.o, *.ko, shell targets and files created by Makefile make clean

  - Part 3
-   elevator.c and Makefile should be in directory /elevator which is in the same directory as producer.c, consumer.c, wrappers.h and provided Makefile
+   elevator.c and Makefile should be in directory usr/src/elevator producer.c, consumer.c, wrappers.h and provided Makefile are not in usr/src/elevator

+   in usr/src/elevator
    > sudo make

+   for producer.c, consumer.c, wrappers.h and provided Makefile
+   > sudo make
    > sudo make insert
    > sudo insmod elevator.ko

-To remove *.o, *.ko, shell targets and files created by Makefile make clean
+To remove *.o, *.ko, shell targets and files created by Makefile make remove

 # - DIVISION OF LABOR - #